MicrosoftDocs/xamarin-docs/docs/xamarin-forms/platform/other/wpf.md

 ![Preview](~/media/shared/preview.png)

 Xamarin.Forms now has preview support for the Windows Presentation Foundation (WPF).
+WPF is a community-supported platform.
 This article demonstrates how to add a WPF project to a Xamarin.Forms solution.

 Before you start, create a new Xamarin.Forms solution in Visual Studio 2019, or use an existing Xamarin.Forms solution, for example, [**BoxViewClock**](https://docs.microsoft.com/samples/xamarin/xamarin-forms-samples/boxview-boxviewclock).
 You can only add WPF apps to a Xamarin.Forms solution in Windows.